ShaunCurtis/Async-Demo/A-Practical-Examination-of-Async-Programming-in-DotNetCore.md

 ## Code Repository

 The code in available in a GitHub Repo [here](https://github.com/ShaunCurtis/Async-Demo).
-The code for this project is in *Async-Demo*. *AsyncDemoLibrary* contains some core library files we use.  *AsyncChores* is the working project for the next article in this series.
+The code for this project is in *Async-Demo*.
+Ignore any other projects - they are for a further Async Programming article.

 ## Library Classes

-Before we start I need to introduce the `LongRunningTasks` class.
+Before we start your need to be aware of two helper classses

-It contains code for emulating work.
+1. `LongRunningTasks` - emulates work.
    1. `RunLongProcessorTaskAsync` and `RunLongProcessorTask` use prime number calculations to emulate a processor heavy task.
    2. `RunYieldingLongProcessorTaskAsync` is a version that yields every 100 calculations.
    3. `RunLongIOTaskAsync` uses `Task.Delay` to emulate a slow I/O operations.

-> The rest of the library files are part of the next article.
+4. `UILogger` provides an abstraction layer for logging information to the UI.
+You pass a delegate `Action` to the methods.  `UILogger` builds the message, and then calls the `Action` to actually write it to wherever the `Action` is configured to write to.
+In our case `LogToConsole` in `Program`,  which runs `Console.WriteLine`.
+It could just as easily write to a text file.

 ## Getting Started